docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/index.rst

 specific search string or regular expression.
 You can choose to search in:
 The current document, or the current selection in the current document All open documents

-CHAPTER 2: The ExtendScript Toolkit

-The Script Editor

-25

 All scripts made public by the current target application Folders that you have defined as favorite locations; see "The Scripts panel and favorite script locations" on page 17.